 Combine this with a lack of knowledge or natural interest in digital, businesses can fall behind very very quickly, many simply don’t have time for digital awareness, and with the pace of digital, this is a real problem.

-With this is mind I thought it would be useful to provide a quick overview of some of my findings from a mixture of audits below with some advice on how to avoid them.
+With this in mind, I thought it would be useful to provide a quick overview of some of my findings from a mixture of audits below with some advice on how to avoid them.

 Speed is key, 40% will abandon you if your site takes more than 3 seconds to load, furthermore, speed can also impact your position in the search results with Google using it as a ranking factor for both Desktop and Mobile.